-1. Only students in good academic standing are eligible to register for clinical courses.
+1. Only students in good academic standing are eligible to participate in a clinic course.

-2. Additionally, certain categories of students are not eligible to register or audit any law clinics: LL.M., Humphrey Fellows, and visiting students.
+3. Additionally, certain categories of students are not eligible to register or audit any clinic courses: LL.M., Humphrey Fellows, exchange and visiting students.

-3. Clinic courses with student directors will reserve slots for 2L students to ensure a mix of both 3L and 2L students in the course.
+5. Clinic courses with student directors will reserve slots for 2L students to ensure a mix of both 3L and 2L students.

-d.
-Once the lottery has run, the law clinics will award slots in this order and based on the following criteria, keeping in mind the mix of 3L and 2L students in each clinic:
+a.
+The law clinic slots will be awarded based on the lottery order and the following criteria, keeping in mind the mix of 3L and 2L students in each clinic:

 i.
 3L student with no prior clinic enrollment;